Menu

 • people who live together or have lived together in an intimate relationship

-• parents of a child regardless of whether they are married and/or have ever lived together
+• parents of a child regardless of whether they are married or have ever lived together

 • people in an ongoing caregiving relationship whether they have lived together or not

-This law creates three ways to deal with interpersonal violence - emergency intervention orders, victim's assistance orders and warrants permitting entry.
+This law creates three ways to deal with interpersonal violence:

 Emergency Intervention Order

-In an emergency, victims of interpersonal violence can apply to a special Justice of the Peace for help at any time of the day or night.
-Police officers, mobile crisis workers and victim services coordinators can help victims do this.
-In an emergency the Justice of the Peace can make an order without waiting for the case to go to court and without the accused being notified of the hearing or being present.
+In an emergency, victims of interpersonal violence can apply to a special Justice of the Peace for help.
+This option is available at any time of the day or night.
+Police officers, mobile crisis workers and police-based victim services staff can help victims do this.
+The Justice of the Peace can make this order without waiting for the case to go to court or the accused knowing of the application.
 The Justice of the Peace must be satisfied that there has been interpersonal violence and that the matter cannot wait for a court hearing.

 • the kind of violence